abhishek-patade-18/citi-pulse-digital-twin/README.md

-# citi-pulse-digital-twin# 🌆 CitiPulse – Real-Time Digital Twin for Smarter & Greener Cities
+🌆 CitiPulse – Real-Time Digital Twin for Smarter & Greener Cities

 **See the Invisible.
 Predict the Inevitable.**